mavxg/foundations/README.md

 * Full distributed hash table block store to keep all your data and code (IPFS or just github as the backend)
 * Incremental updates: Don't recalc the world for every change.
+* Zoomable editor that doesn't just work like a single sheet of paper.